 Armstrong RML Cannon Trunnions 1.

 The 80lb Armstrong RML cannon trunnions were probably heat shrunk into the sides of the barrel.
+(WRONG!
+See post from July 2020.
+The construction of these barrels was much more complex than I had imagined.
+The trunnions were part of a forged ring which was heat shrunk then welded to the other components of the barrel).
 The squared off barrel sides would have been part of the original wound and welded steel rods, and machined to shape before the trunnions were inserted.

 The hole above the trunnion is to hold one of the 4 sights.